square/reader-sdk-flutter-plugin/doc/get-started.md

 > For iOS, you will also need to add code to your Flutter project to request
 > location and microphone permissions.
+>
+> For Android 12, you will also need to add code to your Flutter project to request
+> bluetoothScan and bluetoothConnect permissions.

 ---